 There is no wrong door when it comes to creating or discussing an FCP!
 If you are a behavioral health or social service agency professional and have clients who are using substances while pregnant, you are highly encouraged to provide any FCP guidance and support.
-Once the plan is completed, ensure that a ROI is signed and that the plan is shared with their medical provider/hospital prior to the time of delivery.
+Once the plan is completed, it is the client's discretion who they would like to share it with.

-Family and friends of a birthing person can also help their loved one complete a FCP online as well as help keep copies of any completed FCP.
+Family and friends of a birthing person can also help their loved one complete a FCP online and help keep copies for reference.